The story of the journey of Mary Ann Villarreal ’94 sounds like a movie.

 Raised by her grandparents in a small religious rural town in South Texas, Villarreal went from earning a bachelor’s degree from Mount Holyoke — the first in her family to go to college — to getting her doctorate in history.

 She wrote a book, moved into college administration, and in 2019, was named the University of Utah’s first vice president for equity, diversity and inclusion.

-A troubled teenager, Villarreal first heard about Mount Holyoke when she was sent to a cousin’s in Springfield, Massachusetts.
-But she didn’t think going there could actually happen.
+Villarreal first heard about Mount Holyoke when she was sent to stay at a cousin’s in Springfield, Massachusetts.
+She applied that fall, but she didn’t think going there could actually happen.

 In January of her senior year in high school, she enlisted in the Air Force Reserve and found herself posted, coincidentally, to Westover Air Reserve Base in nearby Chicopee.
-That’s when she decided to apply.
 By the time she started at Mount Holyoke that fall, she had already completed basic training and technical school.

 “I often wonder what the admissions committee saw that said that I could possibly be a part of the Mount Holyoke community,” Villarreal says.
 “Now I’ve sat on admissions committees and I know all those pieces.
 But it was hard.
 I was clearly underprepared.
 I was frightened and I was out of place.”

 It didn’t help that she arrived in time for classes but missed Orientation.
 The community quickly came to her assistance.